sphinxteam/mlcourse_2019/index.md

 ### Need a GPU for computing?

 You would like to try deep learning but don't have a GPU?
 Or you don't want to install software on your computer?
+A great solution is to use the Colaboratory platform from Google:  It requires no specific hardware or software!
-This tutorial from my friend Colin Bernet, aka "the data frog" is for you.
-It requires no specific hardware or software and  use the Colaboratory platform from Google, check it out: <a href="https://thedatafrog.com/deep-learning-keras/">the data frog tutorial</a>.
+You can find the CNN example from our own lec 7 <a href="https://colab.research.google.com/drive/1pISitRt5YYElECn-KWqBQK5qpEgeStYS">here</a>.
+This tutorial from my friend Colin Bernet, aka "the data frog", also show a similar example: check out <a href="https://thedatafrog.com/deep-learning-keras/">the data frog tutorial</a>.

 ### Many thanks to...